Who is Brian Thompson? Everything we know about UnitedHealthcare CEO murdered in Manhattan

 The CEO’s wife said he received threats before the fatal shooting

-UnitedHealthcare CEO Brian Thompson was fatally shot in what police described as a “brazen targeted attack” in Manhattan early Wednesday.
+UnitedHealthcare CEO Brian Thompson was fatally shot in what police called a “brazen targeted attack” in Manhattan early Wednesday.

 A massive manhunt is underway for the unidentified shooter, who fled the scene on a bike.
-Police are searching for a motive, and had yet to make an arrest as of Wednesday afternoon.
+Police searched a hostel in the Upper West Side where they believe the suspect was staying, CNN reported Thursday morning.

 Here’s everything we know so far about the fatal attack on the 50-year-old insurance CEO: